zejiachen9912/zejiachen9912.github.io/_pages/about.md

 <h4 style="font-family:Helvetica; font-size:1.25em">About</h4>

 Welcome!
-I am a strategy consultant, healthcare specialist, and data/computer science enthusiast with a deep understanding of strategic planning, payor operation, and data analytics.
+I am a strategy consultant, healthcare specialist, and data/computer science enthusiast with a deep understanding of enterprise strategic planning, US payor & provider operation, and data analytics.

-I recently received my BS degree in Quantitative Science from **Emory University** with a minor in Film & Media Study, and currently work as a Corporate Strategy Analyst at **Humana**, where I partner with senior leaders across the organization to chart the course of the company's key strategic initiatives.
+I recently received my BS degree in Quantitative Science from **Emory University** double majored in Film & Media Study, and currently work as a Corporate Strategy Analyst at **Humana**, where I partner with senior leaders across various LOBs to chart the course of the company's key strategic initiatives.

 As a fashion connoisseur, I helped create *Divine Mercy*, an accessible streetwear brand that aims to bring Western street culture to China.
 I also buy, sell and trade vintage and archival designer clothes every now and then.